danilopedraza/komodo/book/src/appendix/builtin_types.md

 - Integers: Signed, arbitrary precision integers.
 You can write them in decimal form, or the usual prefixed binary (`0x`), octal (`0o`) or hex (`0x`) form.

-- Decimals: Signed, arbitrary precision decimal numbers.
+- Floats: Signed, arbitrary precision decimal numbers.
 You can write them in decimal form with a dot.

 - Fractions: Signed, arbitrary precision fractions, made with Integers.
 You can write them like this: `1 // 2`.